slyon/ubuntu-maintainers-handbook/Sponsorship.md

 ## Sponsor a package

-This is not very different than uploading your own, but after ensuring that the upload follows all quality standards you want to sign their content with your key.
+This is not very different than uploading your own `.changes` file, but after ensuring that the upload follows all quality standards you want to sign the content of the proposing person with your key.

-To do so you need to tools (`dpkg-buildpackage` or `debsign`) know about that.
-Otherwise the tools would try to find and sign with the key of the person that is referred to in the changelog stanza.
+To achieve that, the tools used in package build (like `dpkg-buildpackage` and `debsign`) need to know about that desire.
+Otherwise these tools would identify the person that is referred in the changelog stanza and try to sign with the key of this person.

-To define the key you want to sign with you can:
+To define the key you want to be used for signing you can:

-* Set the environment variable DEB_SIGN_KEYID, see the [dpkg-buildpackage man page](https://manpages.ubuntu.com/manpages/noble/man1/dpkg-buildpackage.1.html) for more.
+* Set the environment variable `DEB_SIGN_KEYID`, see the [dpkg-buildpackage man page](https://manpages.ubuntu.com/manpages/noble/man1/dpkg-buildpackage.1.html) for more.
-* Or add the argument `-k${GPGKEY}` assuming you have your key in that variable.
+* Or where desired add the argument `-k${GPGKEY}` assuming you have your key in that variable and in long (>=16) format.